mjc4785/Software-Engineering/README.md

 For this project, we want to have a react-native frontend, django backend, ad firebase DB for storage. for resources for Django, look [here](https://docs.djangoproject.com/en/5.2/)

-The formatting for the repository is simple.
-In the UMBCNavigator folder is the manage.py file and another UMBCNavigator folder.
-- **manage.py** is used in space of django-admin command. (if you don't know what that is that's ok.)
-We can do things like change the database or run the lightweight web server.

-In the NESTED UMBCNavigator folder we have 5 files
-- **__init__.py**: Simply used as a marker to say that the folder is a package that can be used!
-- **asgi.py**: (Asynchronous Server Gateway Interface) Allows multiple functions to be running, switching between tasks based on priotiy.
-For example, live chats on the site while notifications are popping up
-- **settings.py**: Holds all the configuration for the project.
-For example, admin information, apps installed, middleware installed, etc. this can hold multiple configs and can be changed using manage.py
-- **urls.py**: Holds the urls needed for the website's possible pages and views.
-This also makes sure that the correct page is the one shown.
-- **wsgi.py**: (Web Server Gateway Interface) Allows for simple one at a time processing or functions.
-For example, GET or POST calls like POSTing a venmo transaction or GETting the public transaction information posted to venmo.

-There also exists a "react-native" file for any front end work we may be doing. this folder contains two entries:
-- **text.txt**: A text file simply as a place holder for any other things that may be added to the directory
-- **html**: A folder that holds two other files.
-    - **first.html**: A sample file for how to write simple html
-    - **two.html**: A sample file for how to incorperate OSM onto html

 ## Install and Setup